 Now that we know a little more about garage door springs and how they work let’s look at what signs, if any, indicate that there is trouble in paradise and garage door repair is in order.

-Signs it’s Time to Replace the Garage Springs on Your Arvada or Boulder Home
+Signs it’s Time to Replace the Garage Springs on Your Arvada or Commerce City Home

 Most garage door springs have a life expectancy of 7-9 years, though the actual lifespan will depend on how much the door is used and how well it is maintained.
 That said here are 4 ways to tell that your garage springs are in trouble: